-From Thamel to Bhaktapur is where I started my trip.
-My trip is set up to go from Thamel to the Changu Narayan temple, then back to Dattatreya Square, Nyatapola Temple, and Bhaktapur Durbar Square.
+From Thamel to Bhaktapur, where I started my trip.
+My trip goes from Thamel to the Changu Narayan temple, then back to Dattatreya Square, Nyatapola Temple, and Bhaktapur Durbar Square.

-Bhaktapur is a historic city located in the eastern part of the Kathmandu valley.
-It is revered as the home of traditional Nepali culture, customs, and distinctive wood and pottery.
+Bhaktapur is an old city in the eastern part of the Kathmandu Valley.
+It’s known for its traditional Nepali culture, customs, and unique wood and pottery.

-The ancient monuments all around represent Nepal's medieval era culture and customs, and this old city is inhabited by significant communities of indigenous Newari people.
+The ancient monuments everywhere show Nepal’s medieval culture and customs, and this old city is home to many indigenous Newari people.

 Changu Narayan Temple

 Changu Narayan Temple, a UNESCO World Heritage Site, was my first stop.
-It was about 20 km from Thamel.
+It’s about 20 km from Thamel.
 There is a fee to enter the Changu Narayan temple and look around.

-The entry fee for foreign nationals is 300 NPR and 200 for SAARC residents.
-After about 5 minutes of going toward the Changu Narayan temple finally I reached the point.
+The entry fee for foreign nationals is 300 NPR and 200 NPR for SAARC residents.
+After about 5 minutes of heading toward the Changu Narayan temple, I finally reached the point.

-Due to Earthquake in 2015, the Changu Narayan Temple is seriously damaged and reconstruction is taking place, I cannot capture and explore the stone, wood, and metal artistry and temple structure clearly.
+Due to the earthquake in 2015, the Changu Narayan Temple is seriously damaged and reconstruction is taking place, so I cannot capture and explore the stone, wood, and metal artistry and temple structure.

-Changu Narayan Temple is often regarded as Nepal's oldest Hindu temple.
-This historic temple is devoted to the lord Vishnu.
-The temple and its grounds are littered with fifth-century stone inscriptions about Lord Vishnu.
+Changu Narayan Temple is often regarded as Nepal’s oldest Hindu temple.
+This historic temple is dedicated to Lord Vishnu.
+The temple and its grounds are filled with fifth-century stone inscriptions about Lord Vishnu.

 Dattatreya Temple Square

-After visiting this Changunarayan, I was backed towards Dattatreya Square.
-Dattatreya Square is about 4km from Changu Narayan Temple, On the way to Dattatreya temple, there are a lot of temples and sites of different gods.
-In every courtyard, we can see small temples, this is the beauty of historic towns such as Kathmandu, Patan, and Bhaktapur.
+After visiting Changu Narayan, I headed back to Dattatreya Square.
+Dattatreya Square is about 4 km from Changu Narayan Temple.
+On the way to Dattatreya temple, there are many temples and sites dedicated to different gods.
+In every courtyard, you can see small temples, which is the beauty of historic towns like Kathmandu, Patan, and Bhaktapur.

-After reaching the Dattatreya temple, it was wonderful to explore the temple's surroundings with Black Coffee.
+After reaching the Dattatreya temple, it was wonderful to explore the temple’s surroundings with a cup of black coffee.

-Dattatreya Square is one of Bhaktapur's oldest squares.
-The square is located east of the Bhaktapur Durbar Square.
-The Dattatreya Square is called after the square's major temple, Dattatreya.
-The square features an open middle space with two big temples and one minor temple.
+Dattatreya Square is one of Bhaktapur’s oldest squares.
+It’s located east of the Bhaktapur Durbar Square.
+The square is named after its main temple, Dattatreya.
+The square has an open middle area with two big temples and one small temple.

-After roaming around the squares have found there is a Museum called Wood Carving Museum, No entry tickets are required.
-On the opposite Wood Carving Museum, behind the Dattatreya temple, There is also a beautiful wood-crafted window called the Peacock Window.
+After exploring the squares, I found the Wood Carving Museum.
+No entry tickets are required.
+Opposite the Wood Carving Museum, behind the Dattatreya temple, there is also a beautiful wood-crafted window called the Peacock Window.

-The window is supposed to have been built in the 15th century.
-It is sometimes referred to as Nepal's "Mona Lisa."
-It is the most treasured item in the country.
+The Peacock Window is believed to have been built in the 15th century.
+It’s sometimes called Nepal’s “Mona Lisa” and is considered one of the country’s most treasured items.

 Bhaktapur Durbar Square

-Now it's time to explore Bhaktapur Durbar Square, which is 10-12 minutes of walking distance from Dattatreya Square.
-It's easy to reach Bhaktapur Durbar Square, continue to stone walk away will lead straight towards the Bhaktapur Durbar Square area.
+Now it’s time to explore Bhaktapur Durbar Square, which is just a 10-12 minute walk from Dattatreya Square.
+It’s easy to reach; just continue on the stone walkway, and it will lead you straight to the Bhaktapur Durbar Square area.

 Bhaktapur Durbar Square is the most popular tourist site in Bhaktapur.
 It is designated as a UNESCO World Heritage Site.

 The 55-window palace is one of the most intriguing monuments here.
-It was erected in 1427 AD by Malla King Yaksha Malla and renovated in the 17th century by King Bhupendra.
+It was built in 1427 AD by Malla King Yaksha Malla and renovated in the 17th century by King Bhupendra.

-The square is one of the most charming architectural showpieces of the Valley as it highlights the ancient arts of Nepal.
+The square is one of the most charming architectural showpieces of the Valley, showcasing the ancient arts of Nepal.

 The Major attraction of Bhaktapur Darbar Square